Preparing for colonoscopy

 "Protein Water", Clear broth or bouillon, or Vietnamese pho broth (strain noodle soups; chicken, beef, or vegetable), Bonox

-Honey, Popsicles, Sorbet or gelati, Jelly
+Honey, Popsicles, Sorbet or Gelato, Jelly

-- NOT within 4 HOURS BEFORE TEST: Ensure® Clear, Hard or gelatine sweets (for example barley sugars, lollipops, gummy bears)
+Ensure® Clear, Hard or gelatine sweets (for example barley sugars, lollipops, gummy bears)

-NOT ON TEST DAY: Very thin congee, Small amounts of clear alcohol (light beer, white wine, vodka, gin, or whiskey) -
+Very thin congee, Avoid even clear alcohol (light beer, white wine, vodka, gin, or whiskey)

 Do not have:

-Any solid food
+• Any solid food

-Full-cream milk
+• Full-cream OR plant-based milk

-Any red, or purple food colouring (for 24 hours before the test) in your fluids
+• Any red, or purple food colouring (for 24 hours before the test) in your fluids

 Take care to avoid dehydration.